geotrellis/geotrellis-site/docs/documentation/geotrellis-services/index.rst

 Layer services
 --------------

 The LayerService object provides functions to get information about individual layers, such as the bounding box, getting the class breaks for a layer, and rendering the layer based on query parameters.
-An example of it's use is `in the admin project, for rendering a raster layer`__.
+An example of its use is `in the admin project, for rendering a raster layer`__.

 __ https://github.com/geotrellis/geotrellis/blob/0.9/admin/src/main/scala/geotrellis/admin/AdminServiceActor.scala#L79